theosotr/cynthia/README.md

   ```

   You re-execute the Django query stemming from the AQL query
-  with id `22` on the PostgresSQL database.
+  with id `22`.
+This query is run on the PostgresSQL database.

 ### cynthia replay